 Some factors to consider are what type of vacation you want, how you will reach each destination, when you are traveling and your Croatia trip budget.

-This list of the Best Vacation Spots in Croatia is an overview of the top places to go.
-We’re providing a brief description for each, along with related articles for you to pursue.
+This list of the Best Vacation Spots in Croatia is just an overview.
+We’re providing a brief description for each, along with related articles for you to pursue more deeply.

 Dubrovnik